-General Remarks

-Generally, the subjects were found to be in a condition commensurate with age and style of construction.
-No obvious significant defects which would affect value or security for mortgage lending purposes were in evidence.
+General Remarks Generally the subjects were found to be in a condition commensurate with age and style of construction.
+No obvious significant defects which would affect value or suitability for mortgage lending purposes were in evidence.
+The property has been altered with the addition of the shower room.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+Essential Repairs None apparent.

-Essential Repairs

-None apparent.

 Estimated cost of essential repairs £ Retention recommended?
 Yes X No Amount £

-Comment on Mortgagea bility The subjects form suitable e mortgage security at the valuation figure stated below.
-Valuations Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 95,000 £ n/a £ 190,000 Buy To Let Cases month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
-There there is a steady demand for rented accommodation of this type? £ Declaration Signed Surveyor's name Professional qualifications Security Print Code [499100 = 5013] Electronically signed by:- Greg Fisher BSc(Hons) MSc MRICS Company name Address Telephone DM Hall LLP 45 Bank Street, Irvine, Ayrshire, KA12 0LL 01294 311070 Fax Report date 19th January 2024 roperty Address 19 MacNeil place Kilmarnock KA3
+Comment on Mortgagea bility The subjects form suitable e security for mortgage security at the valuation figure stated below.
+Valuations Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 115,000 £ n/a £ 235,000 Buy To Let Cases month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis? here there is a steady demand for rented accommodation of this type? £ Declaration Signed Surveyor's name Professional qualifications Security Print Code [331339 = 5489] Electronically signed by:- Greg Fisher BSc(Hons) MSc MRICS Company name Address Telephone Fax DM Hall LLP 45 Bank Street, Irvine, Ayrshire, KA12 0LL 01294 311070 Report date 23rd January 2024